2KurvaGaming/Network-V9-exam/notes/Layer 3 - Network.md

 ###### Dashed arrows indicate the route the packet takes: from host 1.2 to Router A, through Network 9 to Router B, and finally to host 2.3 in Network 2.

 ---

-🧭 Key Takeaway: Routers = Traffic Directors
-Each router interface has an IP address (e.g., 1.254, 2.254, 9.254).
-Routers forward packets based on network prefixes, not just IPs.
-They use intermediate networks (like Network 9) to link distant parts of the internet.
-End-to-end delivery?
-It’s a team effort across layers and devices!

 # 🔢 What is **Logical Addressing**?